Bounds on cohomological support varieties: Notation and background

 When $X$ is finitely generated over $\S$, then $\supp_\S X$ is a closed subset of $\spec \S$:

-Any such support set is \emph{conical} (a union of lines through the origin), and thus may be thought of as a projective variety embedded in $\mathbb{P}^n_k=\mathrm{Proj}\,\S$, with dimension one less.
-We work with affine varieties in order to exploit the funtoriality of $\Spec^*\S$ with respect to local homomorphisms (as was done in \cite{Briggs/Grifo/Pollitz:2022}), and as well because it is sometimes useful to view $\supp_\S X$ as a subset of a \emph{vector space} over $k$.
+Any such support set is {conical} (the closure of a set of lines through the origin), and thus, if it is not zero, may be thought of as a projective variety embedded in $\mathbb{P}^{n-1}_k=\mathrm{Proj}\,\S$, with dimension one less.
+We work with affine varieties in order to exploit the functoriality of $\Spec^*\S$ with respect to local homomorphisms (as was done in \cite{Briggs/Grifo/Pollitz:2022}), and as well because it is sometimes useful to view $\supp_\S X$ as corresponding to a subset of a \emph{vector space} over $k$.